-Jocelyn Albertson’s desire to empower birthing women and passion for all things to do with birth has led her to be a highly recommended birth and postpartum doula on the South Shore of Massachusetts.
+Jocelyn Albertson’s (she/her) desire to empower birthing people and passion for all things to do with birth has led her to be a highly recommended birth and postpartum doula on the South Shore of Massachusetts.
 She strongly believes in the transformative power of birth and in a woman’s innate ability to birth her baby in the way that feels right to her.
 She believes it is important to support and honor the choices a mother makes, as well as act as a resource and provide the information she needs to make informed choices about her care.
 Jocelyn has extensive knowledge and expertise in the areas of pregnancy, birth and breastfeeding.
 She established New World Doula Services, LLC in 2012.

 Jocelyn lives in Duxbury, Massachusetts with her husband Neil, 2 daughters (10 and 7) and their 2 dogs (a long-haired miniature dachshund and dachshund mix rescue).

 - Certified Childbirth Educator, Lamaze International

 - Certified Postpartum & Infant Care Doula, ProDoula

 - Trained Babywearing Educator, Center for Babywearing Studies